I’m not going to lie: Collision has a bad rep ...

 Collision centers are back ... for some

 Happily, our industry has rebounded in recent years.
 So, I’m surprised that dealers are still unwilling to look at their collision center as a profit center.
-Meanwhile, our publicly-held competition is investing heavily in collision repair, and venture capitalists are actively involved with some of the largest multi-location collision companies, gobbling up locations and market share.
+Meanwhile, our publicly-held competition is investing heavily in collision repair, and venture capitalists are actively involved in some of the largest multi-location collision companies, gobbling up locations and market share.

 The surviving independents are making a killing.
 I think the independents’ success is part necessity.
 After all, if an independent collision shop can’t evolve fast enough, it will go out of business.